 Should I contact or pay American Adjustment Bureau?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like American Adjustment Bureau, Inc. for millions of clients nationwide.
+The most effective way to deal with American Adjustment Bureau is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like American Adjustment Bureau, Inc. on behalf of their clients.

 And they may be able to help you too.

-Will American Adjustment Bureau, Inc. sue me or garnish my wages?
+Will American Adjustment Bureau sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the American Adjustment Bureau debt with the credit bureaus and possibly remove it from your credit report.
+They help you dispute the American Adjustment Bureau debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with American Adjustment Bureau, Inc. again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 American Adjustment Bureau, Inc. Complaints